-ARE THERE MINIMUM AND MAXIMUM FUNDING THRESHOLDS?
+ARE THERE MINIMUM OR MAXIMUM FUNDING THRESHOLDS?

-Applicants should review the ITS Focus Areas for information regarding the expected minimum or maximum Grant amount.
-Although there is not a maximum Grant amount, ARENA funding is typically expected to be matched on a minimum of a 1:1 contribution, including the value of the In-Kind Contributions.
-Refer to Part 1 of the ITS Guidelines for further information on the ARENA funding model.
+The total maximum Grant amount for a particular Project under the Program is \$15 million, however this is subject to funds available under the Program.
+ARENA funding is typically expected to be matched on a minimum of a 1:1 contribution, including the value of the In-Kind Contributions.
+Refer to Part 1 of the NIT Program Guidelines for further information on the ARENA funding model.